Best Pubs, Sports Bars & Live Music in Bangkok (2026 Guide)

 The Game Nana BTS

-Why Expats Go: Prime location and the massive projector screen.
+Why Expats Go: Prime location and 100 THB happy-hour pints (2–7pm).

 The Vibe: Industrial and airy.
 Raw sports energy.